 ETSU at Saltville

-ETSU paleontologists are most interested in the youngest layers at Saltville, representing the very end of the Pleistocene Epoch.
-Dr. Blaine Schubert has been particularly excited about fossils of the giant short-faced bear Arctodus simus.
-It was of the largest bears the world has ever seen, but its fossils are rare in the southeastern United States.
-So far, evidence of this bear at Saltville has come from bones and teeth, as well as bite marks on mammoth fossils!
+ETSU's Dr. Blaine Schubert has been especially excited about fossils of the giant short-faced bear Arctodus simus from Saltville.
+It was one of the largest bears the world has ever seen, but its fossils are rare in the southeastern United States.
+So far, evidence of this bear in the Saltville Valley has come from bones and teeth, as well as bite marks on mammoth fossils!
 Beyond the bear, ETSU researchers are also interested in exploring how the environment at Saltville changed as the Ice Age drew to a close.

 What ancient species lived at Saltville?